 In general, a submission should include:

 • A manuscript consisting of no more than 30 pages in total, inclusive of figures, tables, and references;

-• A manuscript title of no more than ten words;
+• A manuscript title of no more than twenty words;

 • An abstract of no more than 200 words that describes the research study, methods, and key contributions;

 - Verification that all research that involved human subjects underwent an institutional ethical review (e.g. human subjects or ethics review);